(DIFS) Dept. Head: R. Michael Fisher, Ph.D

 Many study fear and fears, across the disciplines, yet it is integrally important to study fear(s) in the context of a critical theory.
 I teach a complex model of Domination-Conflict-Fear-Violence, where the cycle of hurting is directly linked to the cycle of fear/terror/violence.
 See the DIFS course "How We Are Hurt And How We Heal" as a basic introduction to this core model and praxis.

 The combination of integral and 'Fear' Studies (a meta-fear perspective) is seen as unique to DIFS and essential to creating an expanding consciousness and actualizing of wisdom and compassion, required for a more ethical world.
 Dr. Fisher has done extensive research, writing and art exhibitions on the culture of fear problem (e.g., Museum of Fearology); for a review of his work click here RMF Culture of Fear.
 This ethical world will only appear as the cultural pathology of the "culture of fear" dynamic (and its pedagogy of fear, as part of "risk society") is undermined and transformed to a culture of truth, love, trust and justice (i.e., fearlessness pedagogy).
 This combination also forms the basis for the establishment of a critical integral theory and praxis, which is generally underdeveloped in the Integral Movement.
 If you are someone who sees the world ruled by fear, then you are likely to be attracted to study with us.
-The department attempts to ground both integral and 'fear' studies in the tradition of existentialism and yet hold a transpersonal perspective (nondual) on ontology and epistemology on human development.
+The department attempts to ground both integral and 'fear' studies in the tradition of existentialism, postmodernism, and postcolonial criticism, and yet hold a transpersonal perspective (nondual) on ontology and epistemology on human development.
 I'm now working on a theory of existential-integral (and differential-integral methodology of the oppressed).
 Pedagogical implications of this relationship are continually being researched and applied to the teaching in DIFS.